daniel-wind/openshift-origin-install-scripts/README.md

-# OKD 3.9.0 installation
+# Openshift Origin 3.9.0 installation

-OKD 3.9.0 install instructions build on the Linuxacademy scripts.
+Openshift Origin 3.9.0 install instructions build on the Linuxacademy scripts.
 This installation can be usefull to train for the Red Hat EX280 exam.

 ## Getting Started